AOPC - Office of Elder Justice in the Courts Analyst (18-20)

 - Bachelor’s degree in Judicial, Business or Public Administration, or closely related field; AND

-- Two years of experience in court management or three years of varied office management work including experience in program analysis/evaluation involving the use of statistical and data analysis techniques.
+- Two years of experience in court management/administration or three years of varied office management work, including experience in managing and analyzing programs.

 - An equivalent combination of education, experience, and / or training may be considered.